dhananjaylatkar/cscope_maps.nvim/README.md

 # cscope_maps.nvim
+**Now with `cscope` support for Neovim 0.9+**

 For old school code navigation :).

 Only supports [neovim](https://neovim.io/).
 Heavily inspired by emacs' [xcscope.el](https://github.com/dkogan/xcscope.el).

+# [NEW] Cscope support
+- Tries to mimic vim's builtin cscope functionality.
+- Provides user command, `:Cscope` which acts same as good old `:cscope`.
+- No need to add cscope database (`:cscope add <file>`), it is automaticaly picked from current directory.
+- Only want to use Cscope?
+No worries, disable keymaps using option.

 # Features
 * Opens results in quickfix window.